BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 ### get_outbound_link_password

-Get the outbund link password for images, and need to join it into current URL, as the parameter (in GET method) of `outbound_link_password`.
+Get the outbound link password for images, and need to join it into current URL, as the parameter (in GET method) of `outbound_link_password`.

 This function accepts one parameter `days`, means the expiry date of the outbound link password.
 Default value is 3 days, and the range is 1-60(days).